mpataki/learning_go/src/module_5/module_5_notes.md

 ```go
 delete(prefixMap, "Mary")
 ```
-It should be noted that `delete` can be called on a map with a key that doesn't exist as well.
+It should be noted that `delete` can be called on a map with a key that doesn't exist.
 Older versions of go don't have the `delete` method and instead use:
 ```go
 prefixMap["Mary"] = "", false
 ```